-Dr. Joseph Wiggett is currently a Professor of Voice at California State University Stanislaus, where directs the Opera Workshop and maintains an active Applied Voice studio in addition to his teaching duties in Vocal Pedagogy, Lyric Diction, and Vocal Literature.
-He is the former Director of the School of Fine and Performing Arts at Stanislaus State, as well as a past Artistic Director and principal Stage Director for Townsend Opera of Modesto for which he produced operatic productions at the Gallo Center for the Performing Arts.
+Dr. Joseph Wiggett directs the Opera Workshop and maintains an active Applied Voice studio in addition to his teaching duties in Vocal Pedagogy, Lyric Diction, and Vocal Literature.
+He is the former Director of the School of fine and Performing Arts at Stanislaus State, as well as the former Artistic Director and principal Stage Director for Townsend Opera of Modesto, for which he directed productions at the Gallo Center for the Performing Arts.
 In 2012, he was awarded the Stanislaus Arts Council Excellence in Arts Award for Excellence in Music in recognition of his “outstanding contributions to the Arts and Culture.”

 As a past member of the Juilliard Opera Center, the Lyric Opera of Chicago Center for American Artists and the Prague Mozart Academy, he has performed over three-dozen operatic roles and has given recitals and made concert appearances throughout the United States, Europe, China and the former Soviet Union.
 He is the recipient of numerous awards and honors including three Birgit Nilsson prizes, as well as two grants from the Puccini Foundation.

-As a contest singer, Dr. Wiggett has taken first place honors in Metropolitan Opera New England Regional Auditions, the Chicago Union Civic and Arts Leagues Competition, and the Center for Contemporary Opera International Competition.
+As a contest singer, Dr. Wiggett has taken first-place honors in the Metropolitan Opera New England Regional Auditions, the Chicago Union Civic and Arts Leagues Competition, and the Center for Contemporary Opera International Competition.
 He is also the only three-time winner of the prestigious, Lillian Nordica Prize.